Breeds Category Icon Breeds

 You’ll want to stay on top of regular grooming as the white dog’s coat is quite visible.

 A white colored Pitbull only needs a minimal amount of grooming.
 He will only need a brush once a week.
-During the shedding seasons, or if you have dark colored décor, you may want to brush him twice a week to keep his shedding manageable.
+During the shedding seasons, or if you have dark-colored décor, you may want to brush him twice a week to keep his shedding manageable.

 Look to wash him once every 8 to 12 weeks to keep him smelling and looking fresh.
 Most Pitbulls have sensitive skin, so it’s a wise choice to invest in a gentle doggy shampoo.
 Alternatively, many white dog owners choose a whitening shampoo to keep their fur babies gleaming.
 If you choose to do this, select a high-quality whitening shampoo made with gentle or natural ingredients.

-Breeders And Puppy Price
+Breeders & Puppy Price

 Expect to pay upwards of $1,000 for a puppy.

-Avoid puppy mills, because not only are their pups much less healthy, they will likely sell you an albino pup disguised as a true white.
+Avoid puppy mills because not only are their pups much less healthy, they will likely sell you an albino pup disguised as a true white.
 Or, they will inbreed their dogs, which increases the chances of unhealthy dogs.
-So, please avoid puppy mills at all costs if you want a healthy white Pittie.
+So, please avoid puppy mills at all costs if you want a healthy Pittie.

 White Dog in Field